 Nestled in the Victorian Alps, is the opportunity for an unforgettable night glamping in the snow.
-The Alpine Nature Experience is an eco-village, nestled within the dramatic landscape of the mountains.
+Alpine Nature Experience is an eco-village, hidden among the dramatic landscape of the mountains.
 Read on to find out more about glamping at Mt Hotham.

 What do you picture when you imagine winter in Australia?

 Is snow something that comes to the forefront of your mind?

 Believe it or not – it snows in certain parts of Australia (it is a rather large continent, after all!) and these winter wonderlands make for a popular travel destination among Aussies.

 There’s plenty to get up to in these areas of Australia.
 You can learn to ski, snowboard or try tobogganing.
 Better yet, you can chill out with hot drinks and a good book in front of a roaring fire.

 Or, you can visit a hidden eco-village, nestled within Mount Hotham in Victoria’s Alpine region.

 The Alpine Nature Experience gives you the opportunity to spend the night glamping under the stars or (weather permitting), nestle within an igloo!

 It’s the perfect introduction to the snow for those who previously haven’t spent much time in it.
 Or, an opportunity to try something different (whilst stuffing yourself full of fondue and delicious wine).

 Sound like something you’d be interested in?
 I most certainly was, which is why I recently journeyed to Mount Hotham, to try out the experience for myself.